hellogreg/pstv/pstv.md

 If you have to keep it (and I don't think you do), at least add store search functionality and/or a link to the store's homepage.
 Honestly, store search functionality wouldn't a bad idea on the PSTV homescreen.
 Give people to option to go right to the title's they're most likely to buy.

-### Hell, get rid of *all* the tabs -- and the interstitial start screens that live on them
+### Hell, get rid of *all* the tabs

-These "LiveArea" screens are another relic of a touch-based interface.
+These interstitial "LiveArea" screens are another relic of a touch-based interface.
 They work well for tapping and swiping, but don't suit controllers.
 Use multiple buttons (e.g., X to start game, triangle for options, etc.) to replace the functions on the start screens.
 And use activity spinners like the PS4 does for currently active games and apps.

 ## Other Unsolicited Additions (And Subtractions)